Admissible orders on fuzzy numbers: Order on fuzzy numbers

 \end{definicion}

-\begin{definicion}[\cite{wang2014total}] Let $A$ and $B$ be two fuzzy numbers and an upper dense sequence $S=(\alpha_i)_{i \in \con{Z}^+}$ in $(0,1]$.
+\begin{definicion}[\cite{wang2014total}] Let $A$ and $B$ be two fuzzy numbers and an upper dense sequence $S=(\alpha_i)_{i \in \con{Z}^+}$ in $]0,1]$.
 We say that $A<_{WW}^SB$ when there exists a positive integer $n_0$ such that $c_{n_0}(A)<c_{n_0}(B)$ and $c_i(A)=c_i(B)$ for all positive integers $i<n_0$.
 We say that $A\leq_{WW}^S B$ if, and only if, $A<_{WW}^S B$ or $A=B$. \end{definicion}

-As is well know, any fuzzy set $A$ can be fully identified with their $\alpha$-cuts in the following sense:
+As it is well know, any fuzzy set $A$ can be fully identified with its $\alpha$-cuts in the following sense:

-where $\chi_{\cortea{A}}$ is the characteristic function of the interval $\cortea{A}$ which is called of decomposition theorem \cite[Theorems 2.5 -- 2.7]{Klir1995}.
-There is some variants of the decomposition theorem such as in \cite{Klir1995,wang2014total}.
-In particular, Wang and Wang variant any fuzzy number is recovered from just a countably subset of their $\alpha$-cuts.
+where $\chi_{\cortea{A}}$ is the characteristic function of the interval $\cortea{A}$.
+This is called decomposition theorem \cite[Theorems 2.5]{Klir1995}.
+There are some variants of this theorem such as \cite[Theorem 3]{wang2014total} and \cite[Theorems 2.6 and 2.7]{Klir1995}.
+In particular, Wang and Wang variant proves that any fuzzy number is recovered from just a countably subset of their $\alpha$-cuts.

-\begin{teorema}\cite[Theorem 3]{wang2014total} Let $A$ be a fuzzy number and $S$ be an upper dense sequence in $(0,1]$.
+\begin{teorema}\cite[Theorem 3]{wang2014total} Let $A$ be a fuzzy number and $S=(\alpha_i)_{i\in\con{Z}^+}$ be an upper dense sequence in $]0,1]$.
 Then

 \end{teorema}